Hamish Ogston Foundation’s role in restoring the historic Makin Organ at Liverpool Cathedral

 Makin Organ News – Liverpool Cathedral organ appeal

-The Grand Organ of Liverpool Cathedral is internationally renowned as one of the greatest church organs in the world; when it was built in 1926, it was the largest musical instrument ever conceived, and is still the largest organ in the UK today.
-With its 8 manual divisions and pedals, 200 drawstops and staggering total of 10,268 pipes, it is one of the wonders of the musical world.
+The Grand Organ of Liverpool Cathedral is internationally renowned as one of the greatest church organs in the world; when it was built in 1926, it was the largest musical instrument ever conceived and is still the largest organ in the UK today.
+With its 8 manual divisions and pedals, 200 draw stops and a staggering total of 10,268 pipes, it is one of the wonders of the musical world.
 Having been in continuous service for over 90 years, a major Appeal was launched in 2009 which, to date, has raised a staggering £683,000 of the required £900,000.
 Just as the inflow of funds was slowing, a most generous donation from the philanthropist and polymath, Hamish Ogston CBE, completed the total, for which we are, as the prayer book puts it so well, unfeignedly thankful.

-The organ last underwent a rebuild in 1958-1959, and though it was cleaned with replacement of its transmission system in 1975-1978, almost all of the main soundboards date from 1926, all having suffered, over the years, from the cathedral’s endemic low humidity and now requiring remedial attention.
+The organ last underwent a rebuild in 1958-1959, and though it was cleaned with the replacement of its transmission system in 1975-1978, almost all of the main soundboards date from 1926, all having suffered, over the years, from the cathedral’s endemic low humidity and now requiring remedial attention.

-As soon as funds began materialising, it was decided to proceed on a ‘worst first basis’, however, as the saying goes “that the best laid plans of mice and men…” and so it was with us, as the dreaded asbestos was found in the lagging of the heating pipes in the South Chamber; so, in consequence, everything stopped whilst the area was hermetically sealed and it was removed.
+As soon as funds began materialising, it was decided to proceed on a ‘worst first basis’, however, as the saying goes “that the best-laid plans of mice and men…” and so it was with us, as the dreaded asbestos was found in the lagging of the heating pipes in the South Chamber; so, in consequence, everything stopped whilst the area was hermetically sealed and it was removed.
 No sooner was this done than blower No.2 failed, and then weeks later, No. 1, requiring them both to be sent away for remedial work and re-winding and re-balancing; fortunately, it is possible to play the organ (judiciously) with one or the other!
 The antiquated switching gear for all three main motors had also been unreliable for many years, and so all three were replaced.
 To top everything, during a BBC live broadcast one Sunday morning, one of the two H.P. wind regulators in the blowing chamber decided to burst during the concluding voluntary (making it more French than intended).
 Again, this was dealt with, out of sync., and, for good measure, we releathered the other one right away.

-For some years, we had been having problems with the Pedal slider soundboard on the North-side, just above the console, so this was next on the list (Ophicleide 16ft, Clarion 8ft, Dolce 16ft and Mixture 3rks) and its drawstop machine.
+For some years, we had been having problems with the Pedal slider soundboard on the North-side, just above the console, so this was next on the list (Ophicleide 16ft, Clarion 8ft, Dolce 16ft and Mixture 3rks) and its draw stop machine.
 The pipework was not in the best of conditions, so the opportunity was taken to remove it to the workshop for bench treatment (Ophicleide 16ft and Clarion 8ft).
-Whilst concentrating on the Pedal organ, the actions of the Pedal Double Open Diapason 32ft: Open Diapason 16ft and Principal 8ft: Bourdon 16ft and Bass Flute 8ft: and the Open Bass 16ft were restored and releathered.
+Whilst concentrating on the Pedal Organ, the actions of the Pedal Double Open Diapason 32ft: Open Diapason 16ft and Principal 8ft: Bourdon 16ft and Bass Flute 8ft: and the Open Bass 16ft were restored and releathered.

-New industrial sized humidifying equipment was installed in the blowing chamber and the South side and both consoles were re-lit with L.E.D. lights…so the organists are now very definitely, in the words of St. Paul, “in a greater light!”
+New industrial-sized humidifying equipment was installed in the blowing chamber and the Southside and both consoles were re-lit with L.E.D. lights…so the organists are now very definitely, in the words of St. Paul, “in a greater light!”

 By Easter 2016 the total stood at nearly £580,000!
 Another two reservoirs were also releathered and restored.
 The 20” pressure Solo Tromba reservoir and the 32ft Pedal Double Open Wood double rise reservoir.
-Two new organ benches were also provided, including one with electronic motor and a memory for playing heights of each of the organists.
+Two new organ benches were also provided, including one with an electronic motor and memory for playing heights of each of the organists.